 - Caching: Improving your site’s speed by controlling cache behavior.

-file to apply their functionalities.
+Many plugins also modify the .htaccess file to apply their functionalities.
 However, this can lead to conflicts or errors if misconfigured.

 Signs Your .htaccess File Is Corrupted

-Here are some common signs indicating your .htaccess
+Here are some common signs indicating your .htaccess file may need fixing:

 - Broken links: Clicking links leads to error messages or no action.